 - Shasta Caverns National Natural Landmark has boat tours.
-When not heavily populated with tourists, wheelchairs can take the long ramp down to boat dock and wheel right onto the boat.
-The tour’s main attraction is into the caves, which is not accessible due to stairs, but the boat ride is possible.
+When not heavily populated with tourists, wheelchairs can take the long ramp down to the boat dock and wheel right onto the boat.
+The tour’s main attraction is the caves, which are not accessible due to stairs, but the boat ride is possible.
 Right near the designated parking spots, there is a kids’ rock panning and mining setup, which is accessible.
 The visitor center has a gift shop and toilets.
 Bailey’s Cove has a nice picnic area and a long, paved dock down to the lake that makes for a nice trail.
-Packer’s Bay is a marina with different views of the Lake Shasta.
+Packer’s Bay is a marina with different views of Lake Shasta.

-- Shasta Dam near Shasta Lake has a large visitor center along with a picnic area and paved pathway across the actual dam.
+- Shasta Dam near Shasta Lake has a large visitor center along with a picnic area and a paved pathway across the actual dam.

 - Mt.
 Shasta City Park is in the heart of the downtown area.
 A paved pathway loops around an open grass field and a playground.
 What’s particularly special is a natural spring coming out of the mountain that is suggested to be the head of the Sacramento River, as discovered by John Muir.
 People pour in and out daily to fill up jugs of water.
 A sign advises not to drink the water as it has not been tested and approved as safe, but that doesn’t stop people.

 - Sisson Meadow Trail: Located in the heart of downtown Mt.
 Shasta City, this trail loops around a beautiful meadow with great views of Mt.
 Shasta and the surrounding mountains.
-The short 1/4 mile trail is a mix of pavement and boardwalk with a low boarder and a few benches along the way.
+The short 1/4 mile trail is a mix of pavement and boardwalk with a low border and a few benches along the way.
 The boardwalk portion of the trail may be too narrow for some larger wheelchairs.

 - Elsa Rupp Preserve Trail: Open March-September.
-This trail crosses over the Big Springs Creek a few times.
+This trail crosses over Big Springs Creek a few times.
 Some bridges may be too narrow or unsafe to cross by wheelchair.
 Begin at the Sisson Museum parking lot and go past the displays describing the trail.
 Or, alternatively, take North Old Stage Road about 1/4 mile and make a right into a small gravel parking area.
 The trailhead is located by a stone monument.

 - McCloud Waterfalls: The Upper, Middle and Lower viewpoints to the falls are barrier-free and accessible for most.
 The trail at the Lower and Upper Falls is paved, while the middle falls is a firmly-packed natural terrain.
 The Middle Falls has the most designated handicapped parking; Upper Falls has one spot.
-Lower Falls has a very nice ADA picnic area whereas the Upper Falls has only one picnic table.
+Lower Falls has a very nice ADA picnic area whereas Upper Falls has only one picnic table.
 The viewing area of the Lower Falls is very popular with photographers and painters.
 There is a paved trail that travels to the Fowler Campground, where there are accessible campsites.